netbootxyz/netboot.xyz-docs/docs/introduction.md

 ## Supported Architectures

-netboot.xyz supports 32-bit and 64-bit x86 architectures and arm64 architectures.
+netboot.xyz supports x86 (both 32-bit and 64-bit) as well as arm64 architectures.
+Both Legacy and UEFI BIOS modes are supported.
 The menus identify the platform loaded and enable menu options based on the architecture loaded.